-Haifa was the second overseas city to link with Portsmouth.
-The link was set up at the invitation of Haifa, who realised that many Israeli Navy personnel were on courses in Naval establishments in and around Portsmouth.
-Haifa is also twinned with Hackney, London and Marseilles in France.
+This relationship was set up at the invitation of the city of Haifa who realised that many Israeli naval personnel were on courses at the time in the RN dockyard and other military establishments in and around Portsmouth.

-Visit the official Haifa website for more information.
+Visit Haifa – Tourist Israel for more information.

 Sister link since 1984

 Sydney has a historic link with Portsmouth – the first colonial ships to arrive in Sydney Cove in 1788 sailed from our city.
 The official sister link was formed in 1984, in time for the bicentennial anniversary of the sailing of the First Fleet.

 An Australian Settlers Memorial of two anchor links can be found in Sally Port – there is an identical memorial in Sydney.
 The Lord Mayor of Portsmouth, Councillor Barry Maine, visited Sydney for the 2000 Olympics.

 For more information visit the city of Sydney site.